Athletics & Recreation

 NCAA Division III

-Tiger teams have enjoyed tremendous success in more than 120 years of varsity intercollegiate competition, and today Wittenberg boasts the winningest small college football and men's basketball programs in the country.
+Tiger teams have enjoyed tremendous success in more than 120 years of varsity intercollegiate competition, and today Wittenberg boasts the winningest small college men's basketball program and the first football program to reach 700 all-time victories in the nation.
 Since 1973, Wittenberg has been a member of NCAA Division III, sending an average of four teams per year into national championship competition.

 Colleges and universities in NCAA Division III stress overall quality of the educational experience and the successful completion of academic programs.
 NCAA Division III institutions maintain an environment in which a student's athletics activities are an integral part of the educational experience, while also promoting cultural diversity and gender equity.